Santorini Akrotiri Archaeological Site Santorini - Atypeek Dgn / Pexels

 Disclosure: This post contains affiliate links.
 If you book through our Viator links we may earn a small commission at no extra cost to you.
 We only recommend tours and experiences we have personally researched and believe deliver genuine value.
 Learn more.

 Beneath a steel-and-glass protective roof on the southern tip of Santorini lies one of the most important archaeological discoveries of the 20th century.
-Akrotiri is a Bronze Age city that was buried under volcanic ash around 1600 BC — preserved so perfectly that archaeologists have uncovered multi-storey buildings, sophisticated drainage systems, stunning frescoes, and evidence of a civilisation whose influence reached across the ancient Mediterranean.
-This is Santorini’s Pompeii, and it is extraordinary.
+Akrotiri is a Bronze Age city buried under volcanic ash around 1600 BC — preserved so completely that archaeologists have uncovered multi-storey buildings, sophisticated drainage systems, extraordinary frescoes, and evidence of a civilisation whose reach extended across the ancient Mediterranean.
+People call it Santorini’s Pompeii.
+That comparison is earned.

 What Is Akrotiri?

-Akrotiri was a thriving Minoan-influenced settlement at the height of the Aegean Bronze Age.
-Before the catastrophic volcanic eruption of around 1600 BC, it was a major port city — possibly with a population of several thousand — engaged in trade with Crete, Egypt, and the eastern Mediterranean.
+Akrotiri was a busy, prosperous Minoan-influenced settlement at the height of the Aegean Bronze Age.
+Before the catastrophic volcanic eruption of around 1600 BC, it was a serious port city — possibly home to several thousand people — trading actively with Crete, Egypt, and the eastern Mediterranean.

 Unlike Pompeii, where residents were caught without warning, the people of Akrotiri appear to have evacuated before the eruption.
 No human remains have been found.
-They took their valuables with them — but left behind their city, their furniture, their pottery, and their extraordinary frescoes, perfectly sealed under 30 metres of volcanic ash for 3,600 years.
+They grabbed their valuables and left — but the city stayed behind.
+Furniture, pottery, frescoes.
+All of it sealed under 30 metres of volcanic ash for 3,600 years.

-Excavations began in 1967 under archaeologist Spyridon Marinatos and continue today.
-The site has been continuously revealed for nearly 60 years — and archaeologists estimate that less than 3% of the city has been excavated.
-What lies beneath the rest of Akrotiri may be one of archaeology’s greatest remaining frontiers.
+Excavations began in 1967 under archaeologist Spyridon Marinatos and continue to this day.
+Nearly 60 years of digging, and archaeologists estimate that less than 3% of the city has been excavated.
+Think about that for a moment.
+What remains buried under Akrotiri may be one of archaeology’s greatest remaining frontiers.

 What to See Inside the Site

-The excavated area is covered by a large protective structure — you walk along elevated walkways above the ancient streets, looking down into the preserved buildings:
+The excavated area sits under a large protective structure — you walk along elevated metal walkways above the ancient streets, looking down into buildings that have barely changed in three and a half millennia.
+Here’s what you’ll actually be looking at:

-• Xeste 3 — the most important building.
+• Xeste 3 — the most important building on site.
 A large public structure with some of the finest frescoes ever found in the Aegean world, including the famous “Offering Bearer” and scenes of ritual initiation

 • The House of the Ladies — named for its frescoes of elegant women, now housed in the National Archaeological Museum in Athens